 I admit to being turned off by The Watch from about the point of reading that the film was about the hijinks of a neighbourhood watch group.
 My limited experience with neighbourhood watch groups has put them in my avoid category – they seem run by people obsessed with driving out any force that might threaten property prices, while others seemed obsessed with a perceived threat of crime that is way out of proportion to actual reported crime statistics in the area, and the groups seem to share a preponderance for instant racial profiling that would be not out of place amid white law enforcement officials of the deep south before the Civil Rights era.
 As the Trayvon Martin case demonstrates, the insanity of arming such groups amounts to sanctioned vigilante squads of untrained law enforcement officials.

 The Watch comes from the pen of Seth Rogen (and his regular co-writer Evan Goldberg).
 While Rogen has charted out an amiable presence as an actor, his ability as a scriptwriter is a divided proposition.
 He did deliver scripts for comedy hits like Superbad (2007) and Pineapple Express (2008), as well as was writer for the Da Ali G Show (2000-4); on the other hand, he also has to do a good deal to earn forgiveness for turning The Green Hornet (2011) into a bad frat boy joke.
-Certainly, he and collaborative oartner Evan Goldberg did exceptionally well subsequently with his directorial debut This is The End (2013) and went on to the animated Sausage Party (2016) and produced the comic-book adapted tv series Preacher (2016– ) and the time travel comedy Future Man(2017– ).
+Certainly, he and collaborative partner Evan Goldberg did exceptionally well subsequently with his directorial debut This is The End (2013) followed by the animated Sausage Party (2016).
 Director Akiva Schaffer inherited the script from others and comes to it from a background as a writer/director on Saturday Night Live (1975– ) and one previous film with Hot Rod (2007).
 The film is produced by Shawn Levy, director of Cheaper By the Dozen (2003), Night at the Museum (2006) and sequels, The Pink Panther (2006) and Real Steel (2011).

 The virtue of the film is its cast – Frat Packers Ben Stiller and Vince Vaughn, along with the younger Jonah Hill and rising British name Richard Ayoade, known for his appearances in tv series like The Mighty Boosh (2003-7) and The IT Crowd (2006-10) and as director of the indie hit Submarine (2010) and the subsequent doppelganger film The Double (2013).
 Akiva Schaffer’s good sense is to forget about following the rather slight script and to simply allow the foursome maximum opportunity to freely improvise.
 Stiller does his usual tightly wound thing, leaving the film to in large part be owned by Vince Vaughn and a very weird Jonah Hill who both have fun whenever they open up, while Richard Ayoade stands on the sideline to deliver dry lines in an impeccable British accent.
 The film also gets some good mileage out of Will Forte as a gimlet-eyed law enforcement official.
 The results emerge with some undeniably engaging moments of humour and occasionally witty off the cuff one-liners.